 Policies & Procedures

 The Duke Kunshan residential community values mutual respect and personal responsibility.
 To establish and maintain such a community, all students are held accountable for their actions.
 A brief overview of some policies and procedures are below.
-For the full list, please refer to the most current version of the Duke Kunshan University Student Handbook, posted online and the Room Assignment Agreement in RMS.
+For the full list, please refer to the most current version of the Duke Kunshan University Student Handbook, posted online and the Room Assignment Agreement in Mercury.
 In the event of a discrepancy between the Handbook and what’s written below, the Handbook will be considered the official version.
 In the event of a discrepancy between the Agreement and what’s written below, the Agreement will be considered the official version.

 Fire Safety in the Residence Halls